Omeprazole (By mouth)

 - Some medicines can affect how omeprazole works.
 Tell your doctor if you are using any of the following:

-- Ampicillin, atazanavir, cilostazol, clarithromycin, clopidogrel, cyclosporine, digoxin, disulfiram, erlotinib, ketoconazole, methotrexate, mycophenolate mofetil, nelfinavir, phenytoin, rifampin, saquinavir, St John's wort, tacrolimus, voriconazole
+- Amoxicillin, atazanavir, cilostazol, citalopram, clarithromycin, clopidogrel, cyclosporine, dasatinib, digoxin, disulfiram, erlotinib, itraconazole, ketoconazole, methotrexate, mycophenolate mofetil, nelfinavir, nilotinib, phenytoin, rifampin, saquinavir, St John's wort, tacrolimus, voriconazole

 - Diuretic (water pill)